reshmaissac/aviation-task/README.md

 2. Open in web browser : http://localhost:8080/

-3.To view database tables : http://localhost:8080/h2-console
+3. To view database tables : http://localhost:8080/h2-console
 # The following frameworks and libraries are used to develop this application:

 Spring boot,